Inbound marketing lets you increase traffic to your website and generate leads in exchange for online resources.

 3/ Convert more leads into customers

-Lead nurturing makes it easier to speak to leads that salespeople haven’t had the time to address.
+Lead nurturing makes it easier to speak to leads and potential customers, that salespeople haven’t had the time to address.
 This makes perfect sense with discounted offerings, where “hunting for sales” is just no longer profitable.

-The aim of a lead nurturing strategy is to automate exactly those actions that a salesperson would have carried out.
+The aim of an inbound or lead nurturing strategy is to automate exactly those actions that a salesperson would have carried out.
 Ultimately, this allows for additional sales to be made with a minimum acquisition cost.

 To help you put an accurate figure on the ROI of a lead nurturing programme, we’ve developed a tool to calculate the ROI of an investment in lead nurturing that you can include in your presentation to your boss.